tetratelabs/eg-backstage-demo/README.md

 # [Envoy Gateway](https://gateway.envoyproxy.io/) [Backstage](https://backstage.io/) Playground

-> ⚠️ This repository is a playground, a sketch to seek possible UI/UX when interacting with Envoy deployments managed via [Gateway API](https://gateway-api.sigs.k8s.io/).
+> **Warning**: This repository is a playground, a sketch to seek possible UI/UX when interacting with Envoy deployments managed via [Gateway API](https://gateway-api.sigs.k8s.io/).
 This contains _full of ugly hacks_, merely to show the potentials.

 ## Prerequisites